noecke2/USOPC-Project/README.md

 # USOPC-Project

-Home of code for USOPC job application projcet, May 2023.
+Home of code for USOPC job application project, May 2023.

 Web scraping done in R, then transferred to Tableau for visualizations / reports.